eebasso/WarpX/Docs/source/dataanalysis/sensei.rst

 The XML sets parameters specific to SENSEI and to the chosen back end.
 Many of the back ends have sophisticated configuration mechanisms which SENSEI makes use of.
-For example the following XML configuration was used on NERSC's Cori with WarpX to render 10 iso surfaces, shown in :numref:`lpa_visit`, using VisIt Libsim.
+For example the following XML configuration was used on NERSC's Cori with WarpX to render 10 iso surfaces, shown in :numref:`fig_lpa_visit`, using VisIt Libsim.

 .. code-block:: xml